Short Game Course intro thumbnail

 Let your body rotate through the chip shot; don’t feel so stuck in your position.

-Drills to Help Eliminate Shanked Chip Shots Better
+Drills to Stop Shanking Chip Shots

 If you need a few additional drills to make sure you stop shanking, you can try these.